facelessuser/wcmatch/docs/src/markdown/glob.md

 - In general, Wildcard Match's behavior is modeled off of Bash's, and prior to version 7.0, unlike Python's default [`glob`][glob], Wildcard Match's [`glob`](#glob) would match and return `.` and `..` for magic patterns like `.*`.
   This is because our directory scanning logic inserts `.` and `..` into results to be faithful to Bash.
-While this emulates Bash's behavior, it can be surprising to the user.
+While this emulates Bash's behavior, it can be surprising to the user, especially if they are used to Python's default glob.
 In 7.0 we now avoid returning `.` and `..` in our directory scanner.
+This does not affect how patterns are matched, just what is returned via our directory scan logic.
 You can once again enable the old Bash-like behavior with the flag [`SCANDOTDIR`](#scandotdir) if this old behavior is desired.

     Python's default: